EVALUATION OF A DISSERTATION SUBMITTED IN PARTIAL FULFILLMENT OF THE REQUIREMENTS FOR THE PhD DEGREE IN ICT

-The assessors are asked to write a report containing their evaluation of the candidate’s work, and to submit their report to the Director of the Doctoral Program.
+The assessors are asked to write a report containing their evaluation of the candidate’s work.
+They are also asked to fill the assessor’s form, and to submit report and form to the Director of the Doctoral Program.

 The assessors should consider for evaluation the written dissertation and report in particular on the following:

 - The candidate’s knowledge of the applicable literature;